AbidHasanRafi/lightweight-plant-leaf-disease-detector/README.md

-# 🌿 Lightweight Plant Leaf Disease Detector with Grad-CAM
+# 🌿 Lightweight Plant Leaf Disease Detector

 A deep learning-powered web application designed to diagnose plant diseases from leaf images, utilizing Grad-CAM (Gradient-weighted Class Activation Mapping) to visualize the areas of the leaf that influenced the model's decision.